Pre-Medical And Pre-Health Professions Programs

-As an aspiring health professional, your baccalaureate studies should prepare you for today’s tests and tomorrow’s challenges.
+As an aspiring health professional, the choices you make during your undergraduate studies will prepare you for today’s tests and tomorrow’s challenges.

-The University of Scranton’s Pre-Medical and Pre-Health Professions Programs have a long tradition of preparing graduates to excel on the next level, most notably medical school.
+The University of Scranton’s Pre-Medical and Pre-Health Professions Programs have a long tradition of preparing graduates to excel on the next level, whether you seek to go to medical school, dental school, veterinary school or other doctoral health professions.
+All pre-health students are served by the Health Professions Organization (HPO), which sponsors weekly events throughout the year.

 Scranton graduates are not without options either: well over half of successful applicants in the past 10 years have received more than one acceptance.